Alexarr6/browser-agent-evaluation/docs/results/english-repeated-20260907.md

 ## Per-task results

-`Verified success` is available only for task-completion contracts. `Unverified` means that a reachability probe succeeded without proving the task instruction. `Invalid` identifies trials without comparable cleanup evidence. `Ref-skipped` records planned AI trials that were not started because the deterministic reference failed.
+`Verified success` is available only for task-completion contracts.
+Open-task deterministic references are shown as `N/A (control x/y)` because their site-specific recipes are controls, not general solutions. `Unverified` means that a reachability probe succeeded without proving the task instruction. `Invalid` identifies trials without comparable cleanup evidence. `Ref-skipped` records planned AI trials that were not started because the deterministic reference failed.

 | Task | Category | Runner | Verified success | Unverified | Invalid | Ref-skipped | Median accepted time | Requests | Tokens | Cost (USD) |
 |---|---|---|---:|---:|---:|---:|---:|---:|---:|---:|